If you feed your dog a raw diet, you might be making the same mistake as everyone else …

 Muscle accounts for about 50% of most wild animals, while bone would account for about 12%.
 Of course, this would vary with the type, sex and condition of the animal.
 Skin would account for about 16%.

 But there’s something else I want you to note … each organ is unique in its nutritional composition.
-Liver is high in retinol (or vitamin A), and folate but not all that high in niacin or vitamin E. Heart is rich in thiamin.
+And compared to muscle meats, they’re often richer in key vitamins like vitamin D and B12.
 Now let’s look at the mineral content of organ meats …

 Which leads us to question #1, “which organ meats should dogs eat?”
 And the simple answer is, all of them!